Anna-Gevorgyan/aljazeera-ui-tests/README.md

 ## 🚀 Running Tests

-You can run specific test groups with the following commands:
+You can run specific test groups with the following commands from package.json:

 | Command           | Description                                 |
 |-------------------| ------------------------------------------- |